Thegreatsura/better-analytics/README.md

 Real-time error tracking and logging for web applications.
 Track client-side errors and server-side logs with automatic translation.

-## Quick Start - THIS IS A DEMO, THIS IS NOT LIVE OR PUBLIC
+## Quick Start - THIS IS A DEMO, THIS IS NOT LIVE OR PUBLIC, ANYTHING HERE IS PLACEHOLDER AND NOT INTENDED FOR PRODUCTION

 ### 1. Get Your API Keys